hunter-college-ossd-spr-2020/hunter-ossd-blog-navigator/README.md

 ## Contributing

 File an issue if the extension isn't working correctly or as expected. \
 Feel free to try adding features or fixing bugs.
-Just make a pull request against the `develop` branch. \
+Just make a pull request against the `dev` branch. \
 Let's make the blog editing activity easier for everyone, together ! \
 Check out [CONTRIBUTING](CONTRIBUTING.md) for more details.